 “You’re fine.
 Are you under a lot of stress at work?”

 I like him because he tells me to read The Power of Now by Eckhart Tolle and to take a meditation class.
-He asks me if I want pharmaceuticals and I tell him no. He writes me a prescription I never pick up.
+He asks me if I want pharmaceuticals and I say no. He writes me a prescription anyways.

 I realize I’m trying to do too much.
 A full-time job, running a website that’s turning into a full-time job, finding time for a life.
 Something has to give.
 And I already knew that because I tried to quit my job two months earlier.